Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: Introduction

-Moreover, since the compound is ordered and the transition between B2 and L2$_1$ structures is of the first order and occurs at high temperature,\cite{Overholser1999} it is expected to contain a large amount of antisite defects and antiphase boundaries.
-The presence of the APB boundaries is well established \cite{Lapworth1974, Straka2018, Vronka2020,Venkateswaran2007} and significantly affects magnetic behavior \cite{Straka2019}.
-However, the nature of APB is not clear, as there is no structural TEM contrast due to the electronic closeness of the constitute atoms.\cite{De_Graef2003}
+In ordered cubic \nmg the transition between B2 and L2$_1$ structures is assumed to be of the first order and occurs at high temperature, about \qty{1050}{K}, \cite{Overholser1999} it is thus expected to contain antisite defects and antiphase boundaries (APB).
+The presence of the APB boundaries in ordered Heusler alloys is well established \cite{Lapworth1974, Straka2018, Vronka2020,Venkateswaran2007}.
+However, the precise nature of APB region in Ni-Mn-Ga is not clear, as there is no structural TEM contrast due to the similarity of the constitute atoms.\cite{De_Graef2003} Recent calculation based on experiment suggests that APB region consists of a pair of sharp antiphase boundaries separated by single atomic layer, forming very thin APB region.\cite{Heczko2026}

-In principle, NMR can provide unique insight into the local crystal and magnetic structure of Heusler alloys.
+In principle, NMR can provide unique insight into the local crystal and magnetic structure of ordered Heusler alloys containing Mn.
 However, NMR spectra of ferromagnetic materials are sometimes difficult to interpret.
-Here we show that coupling the calculations of the electronic structure with NMR experiments allows us to extract most of the relevant information, thus establishing NMR spectroscopy as a new method revealing new important features in complex Heusler alloys.

-Using NMR, we probe the local surrounding of Mn atoms in stoichiometric and non-stoichiometric (with excess Mn) Heusler compounds in cubic austenite and martensite phases down to liquid He temperatures.
-Moreover, as the compound is ordered, we can expect information on the antiphase boundaries and their interaction with modulated martensite structures.
+We show that coupling the calculations of the electronic structure with NMR experiments provides information not available by other methods, establishing NMR spectroscopy as a method capable of revealing new important features in complex Heusler alloys.
+Here, we probe the local surrounding of Mn atoms in stoichiometric \nmg cubic austenite phases after different heat treatment and analyze structural defects such as antisites and antiphase boundaries expected in ordered compound.